hemildesai/dev/content/posts/intro_bayesian_inference/index.md

 tags: ["Bayesian Inference", "Probabilistic ML"]
 ---

+> Foreword: The definitions and notations I've used in the post may deviate from the norm.
+I've used them in the form that has best helped me understand the concept.
+If you think that any of them is fundamentally wrong or if any citations are missing, please comment below or reach out to me and I'll correct my mistakes.

 ## Definitions

 In the simplest of terms, Bayesian Inference is **Inference** using **Bayes' Theorem**.
 Let's define these individual components further: